-Northern B.C. has a rich history that shows itself in community events, the arts and a wide variety of festivals.
+Northern B.C. has a rich history that shows itself in community events, the arts, and a wide variety of festivals.
 First Nations culture as well as theatre, dance, music and visual arts with roots from all over the world play a part in the North's thriving arts scene.

 Sense of Community

 The active and engaged people in B.C.'s north have likewise built active and engaged communities.
-Community groups and organizations bring together people passionate about a cause, subject or activity.
-From environmental and social justice groups to co-operatives of craftspeople and artisans, from cultural and ethnic societies and clubs to just about every type of sports league imaginable and from social clubs for seniors and youth groups to community volunteer groups, you'll find northern communities are lively and energetic places that are seldom short of enthusiastic people.
+Community groups and organizations bring together people passionate about a cause, subject, or activity.
+From environmental and social justice groups to co-operatives of craftspeople and artisans, from cultural and ethnic societies and clubs to just about every type of sports league imaginable, and from social clubs for seniors and youth groups to community volunteer groups, you'll find northern communities are lively and energetic places that are seldom short of enthusiastic people.

 Working in smaller communities often allows you to take on a less specialized role than in larger centres, providing you with opportunities to experience a broader scope within your work.
-And future projections for career advancement are excellent.
+Future projections for career advancement are excellent.
 More than a third of our employees are eligible to retire in the next few years, which means skilled, dedicated people will be well-positioned to advance quickly and be active in directing their careers.

 While the cost and availability of housing varies widely throughout the province, you'll find that many communities in Northern B.C. have affordable housing, with rents and housing prices far below those of many southern B.C. municipalities.
 Depending on the community you choose, you may be able to stretch your dollars farther in terms of housing costs, and you may also be able to stretch out in a larger home and yard.
 Additionally, residents of some communities may qualify for a Revenue Canada northern living allowance.

-Small-town life doesn't mean you have to sacrifice urban amenities—many northern communities are home to cafes, restaurants, theatres, recreation centres and unique shops that rival those in larger communities—and there's almost always free parking!
+Small-town life doesn't mean you have to sacrifice urban amenities—many northern communities are home to cafes, restaurants, theatres, recreation centres, and unique shops that rival those in larger communities—and there's almost always free parking!